AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

 - **Loading the DLL into the Target Process**

 The injector creates a remote thread in the target process that executes the LoadLibrary function, which loads the DLL into the process.
 This can be done using the CreateRemoteThread function or other similar functions like NtCreateThreadEx.

+Let's break these steps to c++ code with clarifying the Windows APIs that we'll use.

+So as we said we start by attaching the target process and the way to do that is to open a handle to it